aviggiano/redis-roaring/README.md

 ## Build

-Build the the project with cmake and it will generate the Redis Module shared library `libredis-roaring.so`, together with unit tests and performance tests.
+Build the project with cmake and it will generate the Redis Module shared library `libredis-roaring.so`, together with unit tests and performance tests.

 ```bash
 mkdir -p build